sharetribe/flex-docs/src/docs/concepts-payments/payments-overview/index.md

 ### Payment methods and currencies

-Flex supports multiple payment methods as a part of its Stripe integration.
+Sharetribe supports multiple payment methods as a part of its Stripe integration.
 The default payment method is a payment card, which is what the Sharetribe Web Template uses.
 However, you can enable [other payment methods](/concepts/payment-methods-overview/) as well with moderate custom development work.

-The user can save a default payment method in Flex.
+The user can save a default payment method in Sharetribe.
 If your marketplace uses the
 [automatic off-session payment flow](#automatic-off-session-payments), the customer must save their payment method so that the transaction process can try to automatically charge them at the specified moment.

-Flex does not determine a currency for listings.
+Sharetribe does not determine a currency for listings.
 However, each listing needs to have a currency specified in its `price` attribute.
 The value for `price.amount` is given in the minor unit of `price.currency` (e.g. cents for USD).
-Flex Console displays listing prices based on the listing's currency.
+Sharetribe Console displays listing prices based on the listing's currency.
 The Sharetribe Web Template has a single currency defined by default, to facilitate e.g. price filtering and sorting.

 As the transaction progresses, the payment intent is created and charged from the customer's payment method in the listing's currency, or